ChristianKoplenig/SMIT/README.md

 ## Usage

-To start the application use
+To start the application use the `main.py` file in the project root folder.

-	SMIT/python3 ./main.py

 <p align="center">
   <img src="./docs/readme/gui2.png" width=85% />